 - Don’t swim if you have open wounds or unhealed cuts

 - Wear water shoes to prevent cuts from sharp shells and stones

 - Wear nose clips if swimming in warm lakes, especially if the soil is agitated or churning

-- Dress for the water temperature, not than the air temperature
+- Dress for the water temperature, not the air temperature

-- Always wear a U.S. Coast Guard-approved life vest; this SafeKids video shows the proper way to fit one on your child
+- Always wear a U.S. Coast Guard-approved life vest; the SafeKids video below shows the proper way to fit one on your child